RClueX/AppSec_QnA/Senario Based Question.md

 ---

+**`You logged into the application, you just changed your name using JWT token and logged out.
+JWT token expiry is 15 mins, what attack will you perform?`**

+If I logged into an application, changed my name using a JWT token, and then logged out, I could perform a JWT token expiry attack.
+This attack would involve stealing the JWT token before it expires, and then using it to access the application as the victim.
+The JWT token would contain the victim's name, as well as other information, such as their expiration time.
+If I could steal the token before it expired, I could use it to access the application as the victim for up to 15 minutes.
+This would allow me to do things like change the victim's name, view their private data, or even make unauthorized payments on their behalf.
+To prevent this attack, the application should implement a mechanism to revoke JWT tokens after they have expired.
+This could be done by storing the tokens in a database and then deleting them after they have expired.
+Alternatively, the application could use a blacklist to keep track of expired tokens.

+Here are some additional steps that could be taken to prevent JWT token expiry attacks:

+- Use short expiration times for JWT tokens.
+This will make it more difficult for attackers to steal tokens before they expire.
+- Use a strong cryptographic algorithm to sign JWT tokens.
+This will make it more difficult for attackers to forge tokens.
+- Validate the JWT token before it is accepted.
+This will help to ensure that the token is not tampered with.
+- Use a WAF to filter malicious traffic.
+This will help to prevent attackers from injecting malicious code into the application.

+By following these steps, applications can help to protect themselves from JWT token expiry attacks.

 **`Difference Between Ordinary XSS and DOM Based XSS:`**

 The main difference between ordinary XSS (also known as Reflected or Stored XSS) and DOM-based XSS lies in the location where the vulnerability is exploited and the way the malicious script is executed.